cons

 Part of the cognition and methodology series.
 Builds on Functor Wizardry and The Natural Framework.

-Functor Wizardry left that joint open.
-The pipeline composes, but the circle doesn’t close — no epmem → smem morphism, no monoid.
+Functor Wizardry left this gap open.
+The pipeline composes, but the circle doesn’t close.
+No epmem → smem morphism, no monoid.
 Here’s how it closes.

 126 turns, 4 days